-- [CO1] Remembering the mathematical tools needed in evaluating multiple integrals and their usage. - [CO2]Understanding the effective mathematical tools for the solutions of differential equations that model physical processes. - [CO3] Appling the tools of differentiation and integration of functions of a complex variable that are used in various techniques dealing engineering problems
+[CO1] Remember the mathematical tools needed in the multiple integrals and their usage.
+[CO2] Understand the effective mathematical tools for the solutions of differential equations that model physical processes.
+[CO3] Demonstrate the tools of differentiation and integration of functions of a complex

-[CO4]Calculate the analytic function.
+[CO4] Calculate the analytic function.

-[CO5]Evaluate complex integrals by using Cauchy-Goursat integral theorem.
+[CO5] Evaluate complex integrals by using Cauchy-Goursat integral theorem.